-Winterbourne Parish Council Code of Conduct
+Great Hinton Parish Council Code of Conduct

-(adopted at the Winterbourne Parish Council meeting held on 16th March 2022)
+(adopted at the Great Hinton Parish Council meeting held on [INSERT DATE])

 Code of Conduct

-You are a member or co-opted member of Winterbourne Parish Council and hence you shall have regard to the following principles - selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+You are a member or co-opted member of Great Hinton Parish Council and hence you shall have regard to the following principles - selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

 You must promote and support high standards of conduct when serving in your public post, in particular as characterised by the following requirements, by leadership and example.